bmike2047/dipole-rf-calculator/README.md

 <a href="https://github.com/bmike2047/dipole-rf-calculator">https://github.com/bmike2047/dipole-rf-calculator</a>

 ### Description
-Calculates Ez field from a half-wave dipole at distance r<br/>
+Calculates Ez field from a half-wave dipole antenna at distance r<br/>
-Calculates VOC (V open circuit) from the incident field Ez on an identical receiving dipole at distance r <br/>
+Calculates VOC (V open circuit) from the incident field Ez on an identical receiving dipole antenna at distance r <br/>
-Calculates Pload (power delivered to a perfectly matched load) by the incident field Ez on an identical receiving dipole at distance r <br/>
+Calculates Pload (power delivered to a perfectly matched load) by the incident field Ez on an identical receiving dipole antenna at distance r <br/>
 Calculates Prx (power received to a perfectly matched load) via Friis formula.
-This is used as a verification and it should be equal with Pload

 ### Other features
 Calculates dipole length from input frequency for a quick antenna design<br/>